MOSES * EGYPT * SPAETH

 Many researchers adopted the attitude that Abraham and Moses are pure fiction, the exodus never happened - and most of the Bible consist of fictional, national-ideological narratives set in a "patchwork" of religious backgrounds; everything invented by the priests ca. 300 BC.

-Although also many general inscriptions in stone exist, another problem is the perishableness of old papyrus writing material - only few manuscripts or parts of texts on papyrus prior to ca. 1300 BC are preserved.
+Although many general inscriptions in stone exist, another problem is the perishableness of old papyrus writing material - only few manuscripts or parts of texts on papyrus from before ca. 1300 BC are preserved.

-However, 2,300 years ago King Ptolemy II ordered all ancient books and documents from the libraries of the temples all over Egypt to be collected in his new great library of Alexandria - and here, at that time, the historian and priest, Manetho, drew information from these sources and wrote in Greek about Moses' riot and the exodus.
+However, 2,300 years ago King Ptolemy II ordered the ancient books and documents from the libraries of the temples all over Egypt to be collected in his new great library in Alexandria - and here, at that time, the historian and priest, Manetho, drew information from these sources and wrote in Greek about Moses' rebellion and the exodus.
+(Still, less than three centuries later the archives where also at the disposal of the Jewish philosopher in Alexandria, Philo, who wrote a biography about Moses).

-Thus, it is a fact that at 280 BC original Egyptian documentation on Moses were still existing - so how can so many of present-day's scholars and researchers claim that Moses never existed but is an invention created in Israel or even Babylonia by Jewish priests of the same time ca. 300 BC?
+Thus, it is a fact too that in 280 BC original Egyptian documentation on Moses still existed.
+So how can so many present-day scholars and researchers claim that Moses never existed and rather is an invention created in Israel or even Babylonia by Jewish priests at the same time, ca. 300 BC?

-The Jewish-Roman historian Josephus, 2,000 years ago, had invaluable sources on the history of the Jews, also because of Titus Caesar (Vespasian), the conqueror of Jerusalem, gave Josephus scrolls confiscated from The Jerusalem Temple on its destruction in 70 AD.
-Josephus had no problem with acknowledging the authenticity of Manetho's texts but disagreed very much with Manetho's Egyptian view on Moses as a destructive rebellion - to Josephus he was a hero.
+The Jewish-Roman historian Josephus, 2,000 years ago, had invaluable sources on the history of the Jews, also because the conqueror of Jerusalem, Titus Caesar (Vespasian), gave Josephus scrolls confiscated from the Jerusalem Temple on its destruction in 70 AD.
+Josephus had no problem acknowledging the authenticity of Manetho's texts but he disagreed very much with Manetho's Egyptian view on Moses as a destructive rebel - to Josephus he was a hero.

-In the Bible, Moses is mentioned with terms as 'the Son of Pharaoh's Daughter'.
-This, his in fact royal Egyptian title, is corresponding with that Manetho both calling him Moses and Osarsyph - i.e. User-sif in late-Egyptian language meaning 'child of Osiris', i.e. Horus, who was always identified with the crown prince of Egypt, (Freud would have loved this).
+In the Bible, Moses is mentioned with such terms as 'the Son of Pharaoh's Daughter'.
+This, which is actually his royal Egyptian title, corresponds with the fact that Manetho called him both Moses and Osarsyph - i.e. User-sif in late-Egyptian language meaning 'child of Osiris', i.e. Horus, who was always identified with the crown prince of Egypt, (Freud would have loved this).

-The Ptolemean kings allowed Jews to settle down in Egypt - and through ca. 300 years in the city of Leontopolis they had their own temple of the Jerusalem model and a highpriest.
-And in Alexandria they lived in a fourth part, the Delta quarter, of the great city - altogether a huge group of new inhabitants (and in addition many Samaritan emigrants) to be behind the king’s sponsoring a translation of the Hebrew Bible into the Greek international language - the Septuaginta Bible.
-Again, it was around 280 BC that this task was carried out in Alexandria, and in this metropol's famous library Manetho by chance may even have worked almost side by side with the 72 translating Jewish rabbis and scholars.
+The Ptolemean kings allowed Jews to settle in Egypt - and for about 300 years in the Egyptian city of Leontopolis they had their own temple after the Jerusalem model, and a high priest.
+In Alexandria they occupied a quarter of the great city, namely the area called Delta.
+Altogether there was a huge group of new inhabitants (and in addition many Samaritan emigrants) who could support Egyptian King Ptolemy II's sponsoring of a translation of the Hebrew Bible into the Greek international language - the Septuaginta Bible.
+Again, it was around 280 BC that this task was carried out in Alexandria, and in the famous, extensive library of this metropolis Manetho may by chance even have worked almost side by side with some of the 72 translating Jewish rabbis and scholars.

-So, how can anybody claim that the Bible is a late creation - and how could the concrete existing Septuaginta Bible then have been translated from a Hebrew Bible which in the claimed theoretical case hardly existed yet?
+So, how can it possibly be claimed that the Bible is a late creation - and how could the actually existing Septuaginta (Greek) Bible then have been translated from a Hebrew Bible which according to the theorists' claim hardly could have existed at this time?

 Egyptian Gods in the Bible - and Freud, the Atheist

-Furthermore, the otherwise obvious consequences have not been taken notice of concerning the many genuine Egyptian names in Moses' circles.
-Besides his own name Moses, 'child', there are also to be seen e.g. Jethro, 'the River Nile', - Miriam, 'loved by Amun', - Aaron, 'great is the name' (i.e. of Osiris), - Aaron's son El-eazer, 'Osiris-god' (el is a Semitic addition), - Aaron's successor and grandson Phinehas, 'Negro', 'Ethiopian', - Merari, 'highly loved', - Hopni, 'river-god'.
+Furthermore, the otherwise obvious consequences have not been taken notice of, concerning the many genuine Egyptian names in Moses' circles.
+Besides his own name Moses, 'child', also to be seen are e.g. Jethro, 'the River Nile', - Miriam, 'loved by Amun', - Aaron, 'great is the name' (i.e. of Osiris), - Aaron's son El-eazer, 'Osiris-god' (el, 'god', is a Semitic addition), - Aaron's successor and grandson Phinehas, 'Negro', 'Ethiopian', - Merari,'greatly loved', - Hopni, 'river(god-name)'.
 Also a word for 'truth' in Hebrew, emeth, is the name of the Egyptian goddess for truth, Maat, - and numerous other examples of Egyptian origin exist.

 Freud, the atheist, admired a great historical personality, Moses - who also happened to be the first known founder of a religion.
-This later world religion demands, “You must not have other gods”.
-And yet - as just exposed - so many in the groups close to Moses had Egyptian names connected with Egyptian gods.
+This later world religion demands, "You shall not have other gods".
+And yet so many in the groups close to Moses had Egyptian names connected with Egyptian gods.

 Freud was as rooted in the Enlightenment with thinkers such as Locke and Newton - and in the new science especially Darwin - and was a confirmed atheist who often rejected the belief in supernatural faith as inconsistent with the scientific method.
 To a colleague, Oskar Pfiste, who was a Christian pastor in Switzerland, Sigmund Freud had (in 1918) posed a question:

 "...
-Quite by the way, why did none of the devoutees create psychoanalysis?
+Quite by the way, why did none of the devotees create psychoanalysis?
 Why did one have to wait for a completely godless Jew? ..."

 There are atheists and there are atheists, i.e. those who renounce religion and those who have atheism as a 'religion' - it could be said that Freud appeared as both.
 He admired Moses and yet Moses was the founder of a world religion.
 In connection with his own position he has explained: